 Whilst no corporate governance code has been formally adopted and compliance with the UK Corporate Governance Code is not compulsory for AIM companies, the Directors recognise the importance of sound corporate governance.
 The Directors can therefore confirm that they comply with the QCA Corporate Governance Code (as devised by the QCA in consultation with a number of significant institutional small company investors), to the extent appropriate and practicable for a company of its nature and size.

-Membership of the Audit Committee comprises the two independent non-executives and it is chaired by Nigel Walder.
+Membership of the Audit Committee comprises the two independent non-executive directors and is chaired by Aidan Casey.
 The Audit Committee will meet formally not less than three times a year and otherwise as required.

-The membership of the Remuneration Committee comprises the two independent non-executive directors and is chaired by Aidan Casey.
+Membership of the Remuneration Committee currently comprises the independent non-executive directors and is chaired by Aidan Casey.
 The Remuneration Committee will meet not less than twice a year and at such other times as the chairman of the committee shall require.